hariis-00/group_work/README.md

-# group_work
+Groupwork in Scientific Programming by:
-Group work in Scientific Programming
+Christopher Alvaro & Haris Jusmani